NealSavant/FilmQueryProject/README.md

 ## Film Query Project

-Week 7 Homework for Skill Distillery
+Week 7 Homework for SkillDistillery

 ### Overview

 A console application representing a film rental company's database.
 The user can search the database with a keyword or  the unique ID of the movie.
 The query's retrieve information from multiple tables using JOINs.
 This information is used to populate objects on the Java heap.
+Two objects, Film and Actor, represent the data which is efficiently display as information for the user.

 ### Concepts